jomcdona/Nov2020MplsRhug/README.md

 This is a service that provides a Kubernetes service endpoint which is bound to by a knative event source and persists the data it receives in a Postgresql database

+- **pactcamelkrte**\
+This is a camelk integration route implemented in java DSL which uses camel kafka connector to consume data from a kafka topic, enriches the data using a MapQuest API to add address information based on gps coordinate input it receives, and then places enriched data onto a kafka topic

 The following image illustrates the flow between the service components of the demo

 <img src=images/demoarchitecture.jpg>

 ## Demo Pre-requisites
-1 An OpenShift 4.5(+) cluster
+1. An OpenShift 4.5(+) cluster
-2 Installation of ko cli for deploying kubernetes CRD's for knative kafka source (<a href="https://github.com/google/ko">) 3 Installation of oc command line interface
+2. Installation of ko cli for deploying kubernetes CRD's for knative kafka source (<a href="https://github.com/google/ko">)
+3. Installation of oc command line interface
-4 Installation of Knative kn command line interface
+4. Installation of Knative kn command line interface
-5 Installation of Tekton tkn command line interface
+5. Installation of Tekton tkn command line interface